opendvs/opendvs/README.md

 MySQL can be installed on separate server, database and users will be provisioned after installation.

 #### Nginx
-Nginx is requirement for `opendvs-ui` component and has to reside on same server (due to static files serving).
+Nginx is requirement for `opendvs-react-ui` component and has to reside on same server (due to static files serving).
 Correct proxying on required endpoints will be configured according to supplied pillars.

 ### Current limitations